 What is the best streaming service for horror?

-Shudder is the dedicated horror streaming service and has the deepest genre catalog.
-Among general platforms, Tubi has a surprisingly large free horror selection.
-Use JustWatch to compare horror catalogs across your subscriptions.
+Shudder remains the best streaming service for horror specifically, since it's the one platform built entirely around the genre's deepest catalog.
+Among general platforms, Tubi has a surprisingly large free horror selection worth checking first.
+JustWatch, ranked fourth in this comparison, is the fastest way to compare horror catalogs across whatever subscriptions you already have.

 How do I find horror movies by subgenre?